 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

 Hargreaves Lansdown and Trading 212 both let you buy shares and exchange traded funds (ETFs) on various stock exchanges.
-Trading 212 is commission free, so you won’t pay commission when you buy or sell investments.
+Trading 212 has no commissions, so you won’t pay a commission fee when you buy or sell investments.
 Hargreaves Lansdown charges £11.95 commission per trade, however in exchange for this you’ll get additional tools, research and features.
 Find out what we thought when we compared Hargreaves Lansdown and Trading 212 on the investments offered, fees and features.

 Hargreaves Lansdown vs Trading 212: Vital stats

-Both Hargreaves Lansdown and Trading 212 scored 5 stars out of 5 in our trading app analysis, which looked at more than 80 (and counting) features and fees of trading platforms.
-Hargreaves Lansdown was a winner in the Finder Customer Satisfaction Awards 2023.
+Both Hargreaves Lansdown and Trading 212 scored well in our expert testing and analysis with Hargreaves Lansdown scoring a 4.2 out of 5 and Trading 212 a higher 4.7 out of 5.
+Hargreaves Lansdown is a winner in the Finder Customer Satisfaction Awards 2024.

 As it’s commission free, Trading 212 scores better for fees compared with Hargreaves Lansdown.